-OLECULAR docking has become an important tech-1 nique in structural biology and computer-aided drug discovery.
-The goal of molecular docking is to predict the orientation and binding affinity of a ligand in the binding site of the target protein.
+of the target protein.
 In biochemistry, a ligand is usually a small molecule that can bind to a so-called target or receptor molecule-often a protein-to perform a specific biological function (e.g., activating or inhibiting an enzymatic reaction).
-Docking has been used for more than four decades and still plays an important role in high-throughput virtual screening, especially in drug discovery [1], [2].
+Docking has been used for more than four decades and still plays an essential role in high-throughput virtual screening, especially in drug discovery [1], [2].
 Ligand-target binding characteristics are investigated to find geometrically and chemically optimal fits, i.e., with a high binding affinity.
 For this, individual poses are identified using stochastic search algorithms and are evaluated by scoring functions that enable ranking of possible leads [3].
 A binding pose is defined by the combination of the conformation and the orientation of a ligand [4].
 The general procedure consists of the target and ligand selection, their preparation, and the docking calculations, followed by the evaluation of the results [5].
-There are many commonly used docking tools as AutoDock Vina, Gold, DOCK, MOE, Glide, rDock (see [6]
+There are many commonly used docking tools as AutoDock Vina, Gold, DOCK, MOE, Glide, rDock (see 6 and Section II-A).
+These tools offer the users only very basic visualizations when evaluating the results.
+Therefore, freely available molecular viewers, such as PyMOL [7], Chimera [8], or VMD [9], are often used for visual inspection.
+However, they are also not specifically designed to support an efficient in-depth analysis of docking results.
+The typical analysis workflow includes processing the data in different tools and scripts, which is tedious and time-consuming.